Will A Humidifier Help With Cough and Congestion? Don’t Switch It On Before Reading This!!!

-Dry air is not good for your skin, and it is definitely quite bad for coughs.
-It makes your throat feel all scratchy, hurtful and it may prolong the cough longer than necessary.
+Dry air in house is not good for your skin, and it is definitely bad for coughs.
+It makes your throat feel scratchy, hurtful and it may prolong coughing longer than necessary.

 That hacking sound you hear coming from your chest and throat can be softened by inhaling smoother and moisture-rich air.